• Skip to primary navigation

 Google is committed to helping creators like me succeed on the open web.
 I’m excited to be one of Google’s paid early testers for their Thank with Google pilot program.
 Thank with Google is an experimental feature which enables my fans to purchase a sticker and directly show their support and gratitude for the content on my website.

 What I really love is that my readers get to choose and select from a variety of different stickers.
 Every time you decide to send a paid sticker, you can add a personal message.
 And for me, these virtual stickers can translate into direct revenue to support the work that goes into the content that you are enjoying on Feast with Safiya.
 Do not hesitate to show your support.
-Click on the floating blue "Thank the creator" button to show your love and support towards my blog.
+Click the floating blue "Thank the creator" button to show your love and support for my blog.
 Thank you!

 Authentic Indian Chicken Curry Recipe.